microsoft/pxt-calliope/docs/reference/radio/receive-string.md

 # Receive String

 > Note: This API has been deprecated!
-Use [on data packet received](/reference/radio/on-data-packet-received) instead.
+Use [on received string](/reference/radio/on-received-string) instead.

 Find the next string sent by `radio` from another @boardname@.